JamesBracken/Ember-Ash/testing.md

 ## Lighthouse testing

 I used [Chrome lighthouse](https://developer.chrome.com/docs/lighthouse/overview) to lighthouse my project.
-All across the board very high scores, near perfect.
-Only area where I really lost points was lack of contrast ratio between the content of my page and the background.
+Initially I had some problems with security of cloudinary sending http instead of https and duplicate id's from the signup page.
+After fixing these issues I had very high scores all across the board, near perfect.
+Only area where I really lost points was lack of contrast ratio between the foreground content of my page and the background.
 I left this as is as I dont want to disrupt the styling of the page by adding extra font weight, this would change the look and feel of the page quite a lot and take attention away from where we want the users to actually be looking.

 Home page  - Passed